O-sura/Sugar_Treatz/README.md

-# suger_treatz
+# Sugar_Treatz

-Bespoke mobile application developed for a thriving homemade cakebusiness, enabling them to showcase their delectable products andstreamline their order collection process online.
+Bespoke mobile application developed for a thriving homemade cake business, enabling them to showcase their delectable products and streamline their order collection process online.